isomerpages/sp-educonference/pages/ISATE 2024 Paper Presentation Session 3.md

 positive reception.
 Both teaching staff and students reported there were improved visualization and enhance learning experiences with the DT model.</p>
 <p>The paper then suggests addressing the challenges and future research
-to enhance learning for</p>
-<p>sustainability, including an extended activity with a future carpark scenario.
+to enhance learning for sustainability, including an extended activity with a future carpark scenario.
 Engaging in such activities</p>
 <p>can help students anticipate how changes in problem and parameters affect
-system behaviour, fostering</p>
-<p>anticipatory competency, a key sustainability identified by UNESCO.</p>
+system behaviour, fostering anticipatory competency, a key sustainability identified by UNESCO.</p>
 <p></p>
 </div>
 </details>